Next level automated warehousing

 Recognizing where delays occur in a typical pulp and paper supply chain is the first step in increasing efficiency.
-The supply chain can be split into three discrete steps.
-Firstly, production at the mill where goods are buffered, sorted, and stored at an on-site warehouse for shipping.
+The supply chain can be split into three distinct steps: Firstly, production at the mill where goods are buffered, sorted, and stored at an on-site warehouse for shipping.
 If the warehouse at the mill cannot handle the volume, a typical solution has been to add distribution warehouses in between, multiplying costs and complexity.

 Recognizing where delays occur is the first step in increasing efficiency.

-The second step is the movement and transportation of products from the mill to customers.
+The second step is movement and transportation of products from the mill to customers.
 This typically involves trucks or rail transportation.
 Thirdly, products are received and buffered at the end customer’s warehouse or a port warehouse for transport overseas.

-We know that the transportation of goods can take less than half of the total time of the supply chain process, and that opportunities to reduce this time further are limited.
+We know that transportation of goods can take less than half of the total time of the supply chain process, and that opportunities to reduce this time further are limited.
 This means that the biggest potential for time savings in the supply chain occurs at turnaround points where goods are loaded, unloaded, and stored.
 For example, trucks often have to wait many hours prior to loading, especially at warehouses that see dozens or hundreds of trucks a day.
 Establishing satellite warehouses only pushes the problems further down the chain.